harness/developer-hub/docs/continuous-integration/ci-technical-reference/plugin-steps/ci-bitrise-plugin.md

 ---
 title: Bitrise plugin step settings
 description: Use Bitrise Integrations in your Harness CI pipelines.
-sidebar_position: 100
+sidebar_position: 10
 ---

 With the **Bitrise plugin** step, you can use [Bitrise Integrations](https://bitrise.io/integrations/steps) in your Harness CI pipelines.
+For more information about plugins in CI pipelines, go to [Explore plugins](../../use-ci/use-drone-plugins/explore-ci-plugins.md).

 :::info